idroz/mezmer-app/index.md

 ## Immersive Real-Time OP-XY/Z Audio Visualization App

-Mezmer is a real-time audio visualization application designed to bring your OP sound experiences to life.
-It captures audio input from a connected device and translates it into dynamic visual patterns, to be enjoyed by all music enthusiasts.
+Mezmer is a real-time audio visualization application designed to bring your OP-* sound experiences to life.
+It captures audio input from a connected device and translates it into dynamic visual patterns, to be enjoyed and/or projected by all music enthusiasts.

 ## Screenshots
 ![Image](/assets/images/sn1.png)
 ![Image](/assets/images/sn2.png)

+## Features
+- [x] Live streaming of audio signal for visualisation
+- [x] OP-Z integration
+- [x] OP-XY integration
+- [x] Audomatic audio device detection
+- [ ] Record live audio and video

 ## Demos
 * [Clarity](https://www.youtube.com/watch?v=h8vn7rmbdxk)